seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Truly, my name is Cinna.

 **First Citizen**
-Tear him to pieces; he’s a conspirator.
+Tear him to pieces; he's a conspirator.

 **CINNA THE POET**
 I am Cinna the poet, I am Cinna the poet.